wallin/neo4j-browser/README.md

 Neo4j Browser
 =============

 *Explore the graph, one query at a time.*

-This is an experimental client application for working with Neo4j, a mashup of a REPL, data visualization and lightweight IDE.
+Neo4j Browser is a stealth project to update Neo4j's built-in client application, a mashup of a REPL, data visualization and lightweight IDE.

+*Please* do not share links to this project or discuss it in any public forums.

+Goals:

+- developer focused
+- every interaction is a demonstration
+- uses only public APIs
+- for modern browsers, with reasonable fallbacks

 # Development